Coffee With a Friend: Jay+ Wright, Part 1

 Does your church want to more about how to get ready to plant a new community of faith or how to identify new leaders within your group?
 The Anglican Mission in America would love to help!
 Please email us for more info at firstname.lastname@example.org.

-Jay+ was ordained a priest in the Anglican Mission in 2011 but has served in various ministries over the last 20 years including worship leader and associate pastor at All Saints Dallas from 2011-2015 and most recently rector of St. Bartholomew’s Anglican Church, a plant of All Saints Dallas in East Dallas.
-In 2021 he returned to All Saints Dallas as Associate Priest and is also currently pursuing a Master of Arts in Biblical Counseling from Dallas Theological Seminary.
-Jay holds a Bachelor of Music degree from West Texas A&M University and a Master and Doctorate of Worship Studies from the Webber Institute for Worship Studies.
+Jay+ was ordained a priest in the Anglican Mission in 2011 but has served in various ministries over the last 20 years including worship leader and associate pastor at All Saints Dallas from 2011-2015 and then of St. Bartholomew’s Anglican Church, a plant of All Saints Dallas in East Dallas.
+In 2023 he earned a Master of Arts in Biblical Counseling from Dallas Theological Seminary.
+Currently Jay is in a private counseling practice with his wife Amy.
+He holds a Bachelor of Music degree from West Texas A&M University and a Master and Doctorate of Worship Studies from the Webber Institute for Worship Studies.
 Jay and Amy have four children.